Previous Post – Day 2: From Ramhill Lake To Just Below Rawhide Lake

 We were at the top of another waterfall!
 We counted eight separate drops in the river before it reached the pool area at the bottom.
 While not as dramatic as Animiki Falls just upriver a bit, this one still ranks third of all the falls on the Little Missinaibi River system.

-We walked down almost to the bottom on the rock ledge that lines the side of the river.
+We walked down almost to the bottom on the rock ledge that lines the right side of the river.
 It would clearly be an easy ready-made portage!
 And – given the time of day (5:30) – it would also be our campsite for the night.

 Another surprise waterfall in need of a name!
 None of the maps we had even indicated these two falls, let alone had names for them.
 We also gave this one an Ojibwe name – Mukwa – after the bear we had seen earlier that afternoon.